Additional Sonicare features

 We’re under the impression that all Sonicare charging units are designed to work with power sources ranging from 100 to 240 volts A/C. This information can be confirmed by looking on the bottom of your toothbrush’s charging base.

 Despite the fact that the charger is compatible with a wide range of voltages, you may need to purchase a plug adapter so your unit can physically be plugged into whatever style electrical outlet you encounter.

 Traveling with your Sonicare – Cases.

 Many Sonicare models do come with a travel case.
 If having one is important to you, make sure to specifically check the packaging of the toothbrush model you plan to buy so you know for certain that one is included.

 While having a case is a convenience, a Sonicare can be packed easily enough without one.

-- If you don't have a case, it's probably best to separate the brush head from your toothbrush's body, so to lessen the chance for damage.
+- When one isn’t used, it’s best to separate the brush head from your toothbrush’s body so to lessen the chance for damage.

 - Brush heads are best stored in a container and location that allows them to thoroughly air dry between brushings.